 Lippard’s original 1971 exhibition at The Aldrich was one of the first institutional responses to the issue of women artists’ invisibility in museums and galleries.
 More specifically, the show offered a rejoinder to the protests by the Ad Hoc Women Artists Committee (founded by Poppy Johnson, Brenda Miller, Faith Ringgold, and Lucy Lippard) over the absence of women in the Whitney Museum of American Art’s 1970 Sculpture Annual.
 Twenty Six Contemporary Women Artists opened the floodgates to a host of other feminist exhibitions throughout the 1970s, signaling Lippard’s emergence as a visionary feminist curator and critic and marking the debut of many groundbreaking artists.
 52 Artists not only celebrates this radical exhibition but underscores its ongoing influence on future generations of artists.

-Generous support for 52 Artists: Revisiting a Feminist Milestone is provided by The Andy Warhol Foundation for the Visual Arts, the National Endowment for the Arts, and Eric Diefenbach and James Keith Brown.
-The catalogue for 52 Artists: Revisiting a Feminist Milestone is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund
+Generous support for 52 Artists: A Feminist Milestone is provided by The Andy Warhol Foundation for the Visual Arts, the National Endowment for the Arts, and Eric Diefenbach and James Keith Brown.
+The catalogue for 52 Artists: A Feminist Milestone is generously supported by the Eric Diefenbach and James Keith Brown Publications Fund and the Girlfriend Fund.

 Top image: Merrill Wagner, Untitled, 1969.
 Courtesy of the artist and David Zwirner, New York.